 5 tips for an attractive cover

-The cover of your tour is the first thing that the users of the application will see.
-It is what will persuade them to tap and find out more about the tour before they decide to download it.
-This is why we advise you to pay close attention to it.
+The cover of your tour is the first thing that app users will see.
+It's what will entice them to tap and learn more about the tour before deciding to download it.
+That's why we recommend paying close attention to it.

 Here are some tips to help you optimize your cover.